Ryohskay/peshitta_cj/README.md

 Categorise the OT Peshitta (a *Classical Syriac* Translation of the Old Testament) into:

 1. books translated from Hebrew by Jews and
-2. books translated from Hebrew by Christians.
+2. books translated from Hebrew (and/or Greek) by Christians.

 ## Repository Structure

+- `./docs/`: Sphinx directory
+- `./src/`: python scripts and utility files
-- `/scraper/`: code to extract Peshitta texts from the [CAL (Comprehensive Aramaic Lexicon, Stephen A. Kaufman et al.)](https://cal.huc.edu/)
+ - `scraper/`: code to extract Peshitta texts from the [CAL (Comprehensive Aramaic Lexicon, Stephen A. Kaufman et al.)](https://cal.huc.edu/)
+ - `classifier/`: code to build and evaluate classifiers for categorising Peshitta verses.1
+- `./cite_tf/`: Jupyter notebook files for experiments

 ## System Design